ROCm/rocprofiler/README.md

           - ##### file
             Dumps the analyzed json files to disk for vieweing at a later time.
 Run python3 httpserver.py from within the generated ui/ folder to view the trace, similarly to network mode.
 The folder can be copied to another machine, and will run without rocm.
           - ##### off
             Runs trace collection but not analysis, so it can be analyzed at a later time.
 Run rocprofv2 ATT [network, file] with the same parameters, removing the application binary, to analyze previously generated traces.
+We recommend not setting the mode when collecting for MPI applications.
       - ##### input.txt
         Required.
 Used to select specific compute units and other trace parameters.
         For first time users, we recommend compiling and running vectorAdd with
         ```bash